Sam-Belliveau/EvaluationEngine/README.md

 # EvaluationEngine

-Run by cd'ing into the root directory and running `java -cp ./bin/ eval.Main`
+Run by cd'ing into the root directory and running `java -cp bin eval.Main`

 This project is my submission project for APCS at Stuyvesant Highschool.